bo3b/3D-Vision-Automatic/README.md

-# 3D-Vision-Direct
+# 3D-Vision-Automatic
-Small stereoscopic sample demonstrating how to use 3D Vision Direct Mode using DX11.
+Small stereoscopic sample demonstrating how to use 3D Vision Automatic Mode using DX11.

-I could not find any example code showing how to use Direct Mode, while just using the nvapi, so I developed this example.

-All older examples use a rendertarget with an extra line for the stereo signature.
-This example works without requiring the stereo signature or any special setup, ~~other than doubling the size of the backbuffer.~~ Default branch is now 'single-width' which is the preferred approach.
+This is just a simple spinning box sample in DX11, that emulates the way a lot of games create their swapchains and devices.
+If running in fullscreen mode, this will be automatically be stereoized by 3D Vision.
 <br>
 <br>